BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 Branch initialization occurs within the `FinishedLaunching` method of the **AppDelegate.cs** file.
 Branch calls are also required in the `OpenUrl`, `ContinueUserActivity`, and `ReceiveRemoteNotification` methods to ensure that Branch link information is handled properly whenever the app becomes active.

 Whenever the app becomes active, the Branch SDK will reach out to the Branch back end to retrieve any available link parameters.
 If the app became active due to a click on a Branch link, the link data will be returned in the `InitSessionComplete method`.
 This is where any deep link routing logic should reside.
-Any error in retrieving Branch link data from the back end will returned in the `SessionRequestError method`.
+Any error in retrieving Branch link data from the back end will returned in the `SessionRequestError` method.

 ```csharp
 using Foundation;